drshahizan/learn-github/github-commit.md

 In both methods, it is recommended to follow the best practices for committing code changes, such as writing descriptive commit messages and committing frequently.

+# When should we commit our code to Github?
+You should commit your code in GitHub whenever you have made significant changes to your codebase.
+Committing your code in GitHub is an essential part of the software development process, and it allows you to track the changes you have made over time.

+Here are some scenarios when you should commit your code in GitHub:

+1. When you have completed a feature: When you have completed working on a new feature or functionality, you should commit your code to the GitHub repository.
+This helps in tracking the progress of the project and ensures that the code changes are properly documented.

+2. When you have fixed a bug: When you have fixed a bug or issue in the code, you should commit the changes to GitHub.
+This helps in tracking the history of the bug and ensures that the code changes are properly documented.

+3. When you have made significant changes: If you have made significant changes to the codebase, such as refactoring or restructuring the code, you should commit the changes to GitHub.
+This helps in tracking the progress of the project and ensures that the code changes are properly documented.

+4. At regular intervals: It is a good practice to commit your code at regular intervals, even if you have not made any significant changes.
+This helps in tracking the progress of the project and ensures that the code changes are properly documented.

+In general, it is recommended to commit your code often and to write descriptive commit messages that explain the changes you have made.
+This helps in maintaining a clear history of the project and makes it easier to collaborate with other developers.

   ## Contribution 🛠️
 Please create an [Issue](https://github.com/drshahizan/learn-github/issues) for any improvements, suggestions or errors in the content.